samsmithnz/SoftwareAdvice/00-Outline.md

       1. Encouraging right incentives
     3. What does your dream team look like?

+## Cloud Native
+- VM's are not cloud native.
+If you are deploying VM's in 2021 for a new application, you are failing the cloud
+- Multiple clouds have resilency, but also double the cost, financially, training, time, and complexity.
+Don't underestimate this.
+Don't think that Terraform makes you instantly multicloud.

 ## Personal development/ Career planning

 1. What do you like doing?
 What do you not like doing?